Australian authoritarianism

 On one hand I agree that making it too easy for anyone to go dark is bad in the age of Moore’s Law of Mad Science.
 The trouble is that making it hard for dangerous people to go dark is itself hard, and making it hard for normal people to maintain confidentiality is easy.
 Making it too easy for the state to backdoor incredibly pervasive spy technology with no oversight during the great democratic malaise is a fragile way to run a society.

-Also of interest: new bills empowering the state the use tracking devices without warrant, and to interrogate children.
+Also of interest: new bills empowering the state to use tracking devices without a warrant, and to interrogate children.

 9 Fixing it

-There are a number of organisations and projects which aim to make Australian politics less corrupt, more transparent and less authoritarian.
+There are a number of organisations and projects which aim to make Australian politics less corrupt, more transparent and/or less authoritarian.

-I will not itemise the pros and cons of each, nor endorse any in particular, but if you ware interested you could put yourself on their mailing lists.
+I will not itemise the pros and cons of each, nor endorse any in particular, but if you are interested, you could put yourself on their mailing lists.
+I would love some feedback on which of these are worthy and which have genuine potential to make a difference; let me know in the comments?

 10 References